Unlock (charity): History

 The association was originally established in 1998 by a group of reformed offenders who had successfully rebuilt their lives after serving prison sentences.
 They wanted to use their experience of the great difficulties faced by those coming out of prison to assist others who genuinely wanted to "go straight".
 This group included Stephen Fry, Bob Turney and founding Chief Executive Mark Leech, who left the organization in May 2002 to pursue commercial interests.
 Bobby Cummines was Chief Executive until he stepped down in March 2012 to pursue private business interests and he was succeeded by Chris Bath who held the role of Executive Director until March 2013.
 Unlock’s first president was Sir Stephen Tumim a former judge and former HM Chief Inspector of Prisons.
 Unlock gained charitable status in the year 2000.
 In 2007 it rebranded as Unlock, The National Association of Reformed Offenders in order to emphasize the journey which its members had been on.
 In 2013, the charity adopted the slogan "for people with convictions", changing this in April 2021 to "for people with criminal records".

 Activities

 The charity delivers charitably-funded services for people with criminal records.
-This includes a peer-run helpline that deals with over 5,000 enquiries a year, and a range of online services, including a self-help information site and a disclosure calculator.
+This includes a peer-run helpline that deals with over 10,000 enquiries a year, and a range of online services, including a self-help information site, online forum and a disclosure calculator.

 The charity also works with government, employers, insurers and others, to challenge and support so that people with criminal records are treated fairly.

 Leadership

-The office of president is currently vacant.
-The most recent president was David Ramsbotham, Baron Ramsbotham, former HM Chief Inspector of Prisons and a cross-bencher life peer of the House of Lords who served as president until his death in December 2022.
+The current president of Unlock is Judge John Samuels KC.
+He succeeded the previous president, David Ramsbotham, Baron Ramsbotham, former HM Chief Inspector of Prisons and a cross-bencher life peer of the House of Lords who served as president until his death in December 2022.

-The CEO of Unlock is Angela Cairns, who has held the position since May 2021.
+The CEO of Unlock is Paula Harriott, a nationally known lived-experience leader, who has held the position since August 2024.